 11. Gurpurab

-Another of those upcoming festivals in India celebrated by the Sikh community in the country, Gurpurab carries huge significance and is a festival you don't want to miss.
+Another of those upcoming festivals in India 2025 celebrated by the Sikh community in the country, Gurpurab (also spelled as Gurpurb or Gurpurub) and is commonly known as Guru Nanak Jayanti), carries huge significance and is a festival you don't want to miss.
 Highly popular in areas where the Sikh community is in majority, this is a festival that is celebrated by great excitement and religious faith.
 As part of festivities, there are special assemblies that are organized in the gurudwaras on the lives and teachings of the gurus which are followed by langars (community meals) which is something you don't want to miss.

-Not only this, but the festival has some similarities with Diwali as people light candles and lamps in their homes, exchange greetings, and burst crackers to celebrate the festival.
+Not only this, but this festival in India has some similarities with Diwali as people light candles and lamps in their homes, exchange greetings, and burst crackers to celebrate the festival.
 Prasad is distributed amongst the community and hymn chanting can be heard throughout the region from various Gurudwaras.
 So, why not indulge in the festivities of Gurpurab and experience the magical culture of the Sikh community?

 Suggested Read: Places to Visit in Jammu and Kashmir: Magnify Your Heart amidst Astounding Landscapes